1990 John Hancock Bowl

 The 1990 John Hancock Bowl was a college football postseason bowl game between the Michigan State Spartans and the USC Trojans.
+It was the 57th edition of the Sun Bowl played at Sun Bowl (stadium) in El Paso, TX.

 Background

 The Spartans were co-champions (with Iowa, Michigan & Illinois) of the Big Ten Conference for the second time in four seasons, with this being their fourth straight bowl appearance.
 Michigan State won their last five games after starting 2-3-1, led by a punishing defense (2nd in the Big Ten with 313.1 yards allowed) and two 1,000 yard rushers in Tico Duckett and Hyland Hickson.
 This was the first time a Big Ten team appeared in the Sun Bowl.
 USC was in their first ever Sun Bowl, finishing 2nd in the Pacific-10 Conference after three straight conference titles in the last 3 seasons.
 These two teams had met twice before, one being the season opener in 1987 at Michigan State, and the 1988 Rose Bowl, with the Spartans winning both times.
 It was in doubt that Marinovich would start two days to gametime due to an ear infection that led to him missing practices.